jasp-stats/jasp-desktop/Docs/development/git-guide.md

 upstream  https://github.com/jasp-stats/jaspRegression.git (push)
 ```

+If that is the case, great!
+Your local clone of the repository stored on your computer is now able to communicate both with your personal fork of the `jaspRegression` module under your GitHub account, as well as the one stored under the `jasp-stats` project.

 ## Rebasing your repository [(GitHub documentation)](https://docs.github.com/en/get-started/using-git/about-git-rebase)

 To get updates from `jasp-stats` into your local repository and your GitHub repository, you will need to do a rebase.
 It is good idea to rebase often, and you should **always** rebase before making a PR.

 To do a rebase, navigate your terminal to the location of your local clone.
 Then, type in

-1. `git stash` - optional: this command stashes changes that you made in the repository, but did not commit.
+1. `git stash` - optional: this command stashes (temporarily hides) changes that you made in the repository, but did not commit.
+Generally, you do not need to do this if you are sure you did not modify any files in the repository without committing the changes.
 2. `git fetch upstream` - this command gets the code from the `jasp-stats` repository (if you set up your remote correctly, see above).
+The code from `jasp-stats` repository is not yet *applied* to your repository, but is available on your machine.
 3. `git rebase upstream/master` - this command updates your local repository: the history of the repository on your computer becomes up-to-date with the repository on `jasp-stats` and its `master` branch.
 4. `git push` - this command pushes the update to your remote repository on GitHub: now your local clone, as well as your GitHub repository, are up to date with `jasp-stats`.
 5. `git stash pop` - optional: recovers the changes that you stashed before (**do not** call this command if you did not call `git stash` in the first place, or if `git stash` returned "No local changes to save")